IT21268076/Pharma/README.md

     - There are some libraries need to run install them using go get command if error occured. -> see go.mod file.

    The backend server will be running at `http://localhost:8090`.
-   -Change port if needed in main.go file.
+   - Change port if needed in main.go file.

 ## Frontend Setup